 One of the arguments people have when it comes to arguing the movie is the seriousness and the ‘adultness’ the film has when compared to the Marvel Studios counterparts.

 “Batman v Superman is way more serious than anything of those kids Marvel movies will ever be” is one of the things I heard the most in my life.
-Is almost a common place to go to.

 While that might be reading too much into it, it’s a perfect example of how you don’t need to take serious issues explicitly to be taken seriously.
 A good metaphor is generally more welcomed than explicitly talking about it.